withtangent/docs/docs/functions-php/template-parts.md

 In order to ensure that the search form design is consistent across the entire site, we've updated the `searchform.php` template part to load a block template part.
 Essentially, this replaces the classic search form with a block-based search form, the same one used in the `Search` block in the block editor.

 - `parts/search-form.html`

+### Adding Block Template Parts

+New block template parts can be added to the `/parts` folder and should also be defined as part of `theme.json` (specifically the name and what `area` it's associated with).
+Because Tangent uses a [custom theme.json compiler](/theme-json-scss), you'll include your template parts in `src/theme-json/templateParts.jsonc`.